purplecabbage/phonegap-plugins/iOS/MessageBox/README.md

 Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).

-1. Make sure your PhoneGap Xcode project has been [updated for the iOS 4 SDK](http://wiki.phonegap.com/Upgrade-your-PhoneGap-Xcode-Template-for-iOS-4)
+1. Make sure your Xcode project has been [updated for Cordova](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Upgrade%20Guide.md)
 2. Drag and drop the `MessageBox` folder from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using <script> tags in your html file(s)

     <script type="text/javascript" src="/js/plugins/MessageBox.js"></script>

-4. Add new entry with key `MessageBox` and value `MessageBox` to `Plugins` in `PhoneGap.plist`
+4. Add new entry with key `MessageBox` and value `MessageBox` to `Plugins` in `Cordova.plist`

 ## JAVASCRIPT INTERFACE ##